kitian616/jekyll-TeXt-theme/docs/en/_posts/2018-04-20-configuration.md

 Setting for [GitHub Metadata](https://github.com/jekyll/github-metadata) plugin, you can refer to [HERE](https://github.com/jekyll/github-metadata/blob/master/docs/configuration.md#configuration) for more info.

-In order for jekyll-github-metadata to know what metadata to fetch it must be able to determine the repository NWO (name with owner, e.g. kitian616/jekyll-TeXt-theme) to ask GitHub about.
+In order for jekyll-github-metadata to know what metadata to fetch it must be able to determine the repository NWO to ask GitHub about.

 "NWO" stands for "name with owner."
 It is GitHub lingo for the username of the owner of the repository plus a forward slash plus the name of the repository, e.g. 'kitian616/jekyll-TeXt-theme', where 'kitian616' is the owner and 'jekyll-TeXt-theme' is the repository name.